KenKundert/nestedtext/README.rst

 (ordered collections of values) and strings (text) organized hierarchically to any depth.
-Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that it is not easily confused.
+Indentation is used to indicate the hierarchy of the data, and a simple natural syntax is used to distinguish the types of data in such a manner that needs no quoting or escaping.
 Specifically, lines that begin with a word (or words) followed by a colon are dictionary items, lines that begin with a dash are list items, lines that begin with a greater-than sign are part of a multiline string, and lines that begin with a hash are comments and are ignored.
 Dictionaries and lists can be nested arbitrarily.

 *NestedText* is somewhat unique in that the leaf values are always strings.
 Of